jcadenas/simpsons-data-analysis/README.md

 ### Coming Soon

-More interesting views are in the works and MAYBE...volume control :)
+More interesting views are in the works :)

 ### Shout Outs